dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 It's not possible to use Dafny project files in combination with the legacy CLI UI.

 The command-line may contain at most one project file.
 Files listed on the command-line are combined with any files listed in any project file on the command-line.
-Options listed on the command-line supersede those in a project file, whether the command-line option cmoes before or after the project file.
+Options listed on the command-line supersede those in a project file, whether the command-line option comes before or after the project file.

 ## 13.6.
 Verification {#sec-verification}